 Andrews saw two things: an opportunity and jobs.
 He offered that, instead of building the federally-mandated homeless facility near Schroeder, they move it to his district in Central Long Beach.
 Specifically 1955 Long Beach Blvd., a building that was in dire need of some TLC while also being on a busy corridor.

-Four years later, the groundbreaking of the new facility is ready to go on September 22 and with it, brings something mental health advocacy organizations just don’t really achieve often: a great building that isn’t just a facility.
+Four years later, the groundbreaking took place this past September 22 and with it, brought something mental health advocacy organizations just don’t really achieve often: a great building that isn’t just a facility.

 On top of providing mental health services, the site will provide direct job training to the homeless and jobs themselves at the Third Wave Coffee shop—backed by Lakers giant Metta World Peace—set to be built within the facility.

 In other words, co-existing with the neighborhood rather than stirring up fears, providing amenities to a business-starved stretch of Long Beach Blvd., providing a federally-qualified, five-room health clinic with free and low-cost services to neighborhood residents, and incorporating the homeless and mentally ill into social living.